Policy Number: TL201802-2.0 Version/Last Updated: 2.0 October 2018 Audience: Public Commencement: 18 November 2015 (reviewed 2018)

 Staff must, at all times, behave in an ethical manner when using social media.

-Engagement in social media should be for the purposes of collaboration, communication and engagement within an educational/learning context.
+Engagement in social media should be for the purposes of collaboration, communication and engagement within an educational/learning context, as well as community engagement in a marketing context.

 Staff should always remain aware of their professional responsibilities, even when using their personal social media accounts.